RangamaniLabUCSD/smart/joss-paper/paper.md

 signalling pathways in biological cell geometries.
 SMART is based on the FEniCS finite element library, provides a symbolic representation framework for specifying reaction pathways, supports general 2D and 3D geometry specifications, and supports parallelism via MPI.
+Its target audience is ...

 # Statement of need